 And that’s only going to end in two ways.

 Either they will get frustrated and stop using you as their personal trainer, or worse still, they will get injured.

 You should never push your clients beyond what they are capable of.

-Yes, you do want to give each client an intense workout but you don’t want to push them to exhaustion.
+Yes, you want to give each client an intense workout but you don’t want to push them to exhaustion.

 Build them up from that by slowly increasing their stamina and overall endurance.

 Another common problem for new personal trainers in this regard is that they often judge their clients on their looks.

 Just because your new client is well-built and looks fit, it doesn’t mean that they are.